scala/make-release-notes/hand-written.md

     <console>:13: error: ambiguous reference to overloaded definition

-### Inferred types for `val` (and `lazy val`)
+### Inferred types for fields

-[#5141](https://github.com/scala/scala/pull/5141) and [#5294](https://github.com/scala/scala/pull/5294) align type inference for `def`, `val`, and `lazy val`, fixing assorted corner cases and inconsistencies.
-As a result, the inferred type of a `val` or `lazy val` may change.
+Type inference for `val`, and `lazy val` has been aligned with `def`, fixing assorted corner cases and inconsistencies ([#5141](https://github.com/scala/scala/pull/5141) and [#5294](https://github.com/scala/scala/pull/5294)).
+Concretely, when computing the type of an overriding field, the type of the overridden field is used used as expected type.
+As a result, the inferred type of a `val` or `lazy val` may change in Scala 2.12.

-In particular, `implicit val`s that didn't need explicitly declared types before may need them now.
+In particular, an `implicit val` that did not need an explicitly declared type in 2.11 may need one now.
 (This is always good practice anyway.)

 You can get the old behavior with `-Xsource:2.11`.
 This may be useful for testing whether these changes are responsible if your code fails to compile.

-[Lazy vals and objects](https://github.com/scala/scala/pull/5294) have been reworked, and those defined in methods now use a [more efficient representation](https://github.com/scala/scala/pull/5374) that allows synchronization on the holder of the `lazy val`, instead of the surrounding class (as in Dotty).

-  -- TODO: why is this in the "inferred types" section, why under "breaking changes"?
-This should go somewhere else.

 ### Changed syntax trees (affects macro and compiler plugin authors)